Limenius/ReactBundle/Resources/doc/index.md

 The bundle comes with a sensible default configuration, which is listed below.
 If you skip this step, these defaults will be used.

     limenius_react:
-        # Other options are "only-serverside" and "only-clientside"
+        # Other options are "server_side" and "client_side"
         default_rendering: "both"
         serverside_rendering:
             # In case of error in server-side rendering, throw exception